 If your shipping profile has rates for expedited shipping for various weight ranges, and in addition, you have free shipping over $100.
 The two are not mutually exclusive in the shipping chart, so when a customer’s cart is over $100 they see free shipping as the first item, but they also see the equally valid weight-based shipping rate.
 This scenario happens if both weight base shipping and free shipping are available.

 To display only heavy items shipping: (weight-based shipping overlaps free shipping)

 - Create a shipping profile for light items only.
-Offer free shipping if customer orders above $100 and raise the item price a little so that it covers the shipping cost.
+Offer free shipping if customer orders above $100 and raise the item price a little to cover the shipping cost.

-- In the second shipping profile, you can add weight-based conditions to charge a shipping fee.
+- You can add weight-based conditions to charge a shipping fee in the second shipping profile.
 Shopify combined rates at check out so you don’t have to worry about missing any shipping fee.

 - In this way, if order has products from both profiles, Shopify will display heavy items shipping only.